WOVNio/wovnrb/README.md

 ### 1.2.
 Adding a Page

-After logging into WOVN.io, add a page you would like translated.
+After logging into WOVN.io, add a page that you would like translated.

 ### 1.3.
 Ruby Application Settings